bricio-imbiki/w2_html-my_recipe/ex1-instructions/README.md

 - `<h1>`
 - `<img>`

 The goal is to reproduce this:
 <img src="ex1.png" width="50%" height="" style="margin-x: auto">

+⚠️ make sure you are in the right branch with `git checkout header-setup`

 #### 1. Title
 Add a `<title></title>` that will be read my the search engines.